 - Classes are loaded dynamically by the class loader; it maps a byte stream in a file to a class object including code for all of the methods.
 The class loader performs byte code verification to ensure the loaded classes are well-formed and type-correct.
 In Java systems using "exact" GC, the class loader must build stack maps (indicating which words in the current activation record are pointers) for a sufficient set of program "safe points" also called "consistent regions".
 There is not a single stack map for each method because local variable usage can vary during method execution!
-(Allowing this variance was a bad design decision in my opinion!) - The Java libraries are simply an archive (typically in zip file format) containing a file tree of class files (byte streams). - Java allows programs to use custom class loaders.
-Our NextGen compiler supporting first-class generics critically depends on this fact.
-Do does DrJava (for different reasons). - Header optimization: use the pointer to the method table as the class "identifier"; method table must contain pointer to the Class object.
+(Allowing this variance was a bad design decision in my opinion!)
+Class loading of referenced classes (except superclasses) can be lazy. - The Java libraries are simply an archive (typically in zip file format) containing a file tree of class files (byte streams). - Java allows programs to use custom class loaders.
+My research group's NextGen compiler supporting first-class generics critically depends on this fact.
+So does DrJava (for different reasons). - Header optimization: use the pointer to the method table as the class "tag"; method table must contain pointer to the Class object.
 Method table also includes a pointer to the superclass method table.